>>>page 2 OF 2

 Mlowa

-Mlowa is the biggest school in the program with thirteen teachers.
-The school has grown so large, that they have split all classes into two sections.
+Mlowa is one of the biggest schools in the program with twelve teachers, and they joined FORS in 2003.
+Their environmental teacher, Mr. Changamike, was featured in FORS' film Water is Life .
+The school has grown so large that they have split all classes into two sections.
 Most of the students are from pastoralist families.
 In the past, these students did not attend school due to their pastoral lifestyle; however, the Maasai and Barabaig people have begun to recognize the importance of education and now send their children to school.

 Mafuluto

 Mafuluto is located in a very remote area with nearly impassable roads during the rainy season.
 In the past, it was often left out of development programs.
 However, FORS found environmental education to be especially important to people living in such rural conditions.
-Therefore this year, Mafuluto primary school enthusiastically joined the FORS environmental education program.
-There are six teachers and they continue to be one of the most active schools.
+There are eight teachers and they have been one of our most active schools since joining FORS in 2003.

 Idodi